 CORES and security of hydrocarbon supply

-Additionally, CORES monitors compliance with the obligation to hold minimum security stock levels of oil products, liquid petroleum gases and natural gas on the part of different industry players.
+Additionally, CORES monitors compliance with the obligation to hold minimum security stock levels of oil products, LPG and natural gas on the part of different industry players.

 Finally, also with regard to security of supply, another activity sets CORES apart from other, similar European entities.
 CORES contributes to ensuring appropriate diversification of Spain’s natural gas supply, controlling the supply to ensure that no one country of origin provides more than 50%, in accordance with the current legal limit.